top of page

 Yellows I must use a lot of, as my colour ink cartridges in my home printer run out of yellow before any other colour when I print copies of my paintings (not for sale, but when solving painting puzzles and considering options for studio paintings).
 Raw Sienna and Yellow Ochre I’ll use almost interchangeably depending on the degree of opacity I want.
 The true yellows and lemons I use very little other than as mixers.
 Quinacridone Gold I find quite a magical versatile pigment -even unmixed it delivers a wide range of colour (hue) as it dilutes, and its physical property of displacing other wet pigments is remarkable.

-I tend to vary the mixes I use to give variety to the ‘boring’ colours and I also sneak odd pigments in for fun, so a broad patch of grey on a building might have six or seven colours in it by pairs as I vary the pigment mixes while trying to keep the tone the same.
+I tend to vary the mixes I use to make any stretches of flat colour more interesting to look at and I also sneak odd pigments in for fun, so a broad patch of grey on a building might have six or seven colours in it by pairs as I vary the pigment mixes while trying to keep the tone the same.
 One of the big attractions of watercolour for me is the way mixed paint can settle and separate out in the texture of the paper if you apply it at the right consistency and let it dry undisturbed.
 I find this very attractive and quite a ‘hands off’ experience.
 Over time you get to know which combinations give good results and can use them to generate textures and the illusion of detail without brushstrokes.

 I suspect the bottom line is if you paint enough your colours will find you, depending on what and how you paint.
 You might not even realise they have until you find you're not looking for any more, and maybe even thinking you might do without one or two.